 In my view, the concept of god is not a condition for the use of astrology, unless, of course, the inquiry is about god.
 And if one has a personal preference for including it in ones studies and thought process one is certainly free to do so, and see how it relates and helps, or not.

 An atheist entertains an idea of god and then disagrees with it.
 The atheist believes god does not exist while the believer believes it exists.
-It is all in their minds.
+It is all in the mind.
 They are two sides of the same mental-emotional phenomenon: belief.
+There is no absolute truth in either and those beliefs require that the person be perceived as separate from God.
 I do not hold either of those beliefs.
-Belief is not compulsory, although for many they simply cannot help but being driven by belief.
+Belief is not compulsory.
+The mind can operate without beliefs of that type.